Shahril Ishak: Warriors FC

-Return to Home United (Now known as Lion City Sailors)
+Return to Home United

-Sharil returned to Home United for the newly revamp 2018 Singapore Premier League season, coming into replace last season's top-scorer Stipe Plazibat who had left for Thailand as well as Khairul Nizam who had moved in the other direction to Warriors FC.

-In 2020, Home United was privatised by new owner, Forrest Li and was rebranded as Lion City Sailors.
-In his first season with the sailors, Shahril scored appeared 9 times and scored 3 in all club competitions.
+Sharil returned to Home United for the inaugural 2018 Singapore Premier League season, replacing Khairul Nizam who had moved in the other direction to Warriors FC.
+In 2020, Shahril scored appeared nine times and scored three in all club competitions.

 Hougang United

 After 4 season with his previous club, Sharil joined Hougang United in January 2021.
 He helped them win the 2022 Singapore Cup, their first ever piece of silverware in the club history.

-On 21 February 2023, he announced his retirement from football at age of 39.
+On 21 February 2023, Sharil announced his retirement from football at age of 39.

+Managerial career

+Sharil became the assistant coach of Singapore Premier League club Lion City Sailors.

 International career

-Singapore's most natural creative midfielder to emerge in recent years, Shahril quickly established himself as the heartbeat of the Lions engine room since he made his international debut aged just 19 against Maldives on 4 March 2003.
+Singapore's most natural creative midfielder to emerge in recent years, Shahril made his international debut at 19 years old against Maldives on 4 March 2003.

 With winger Ridhuan Muhammad, defender Baihakki Khaizan and keeper Hassan Sunny, he was part of the "NFA Gang of Four", the quartet which had played together since their early teenage years and earned senior international honours in 2003.

 He has been employed in various positions across the midfield by coach Radojko Avramović, but Shahril staked a strong claim for an influential central role with a series of convincing performances there in the second half of 2004.